-Step 2: Stir in the chia seeds and maple.
-Rest for 5 minutes to thicken.
+Step 2: Stir in the chia seeds and allow to thicken.

 Turn off the heat.
 Stir in the chia seeds, maple, lime zest and vanilla.
+(PS Here’s how to zest a lime!)
 Let the mixture sit for 5 to 7 minutes and watch the magic happen.
 Voila!
 The strawberries naturally thicken into a strawberry jam.

 Step 3: Pour into a jar and refrigerate.

-Pour the strawberry jam into the jar and refrigerate it: it will thicken even more once it’s refrigerated.
+Pour the strawberry jam into the jar and refrigerate it.
+It will thicken even more once it’s cool.
 You can eat it right away, but it’s best after cooling for about 1 hour.
-Store for about 2 to 3 weeks.
+You can store it for about 2 to 3 weeks in the fridge!

 10 ways to serve strawberry jam

-- Oatmeal: Spread it on our toasted oatmeal or instant oatmeal.
+- Oatmeal: Spread it on our best oatmeal, instant oatmeal, or Instant Pot oatmeal.

 - Biscuits: Spread on our buttermilk biscuits.